 Is La Roche-Posay cruelty-free?

 Being on the animal testing brands list on the PETA website does not make it cruelty-free.
-However, they could say that PETA wrongly listed them on that list.
-So let me check further.
+So, La Roche-Posay is not cruelty-free.
+We could get a hint why PETA listed them so in the next question.

 Does La Roche-Posay sell in Mainland China?